AndySAnker/Brute-force-PDF-modelling/README.md

 ```

 # License
-This project is licensed under the Apache License Version 2.0, January 2004 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License Version 2.0, January 2004 - see the [LICENSE](LICENSE) file for details.